 Being injured in a backover accident can instantly turn your life upside-down.
 When you have suffered the devastating consequences of a backover accident in North Carolina, you need a dedicated attorney to fight for your rights.
-The experienced car accident attorneys at Kreger Brodish LLP are committed to helping victims seek the justice and compensation they deserve.
+The experienced car accident lawyer at Kreger Brodish LLP is committed to helping victims seek the justice and compensation they deserve.
 Contact us today for a free consultation and learn more about how we can help you.

 What Is a Backover Accident?

 A backover accident occurs when a vehicle moving in reverse hits another car, a person, or an object.
 These collisions often occur while backing out of a driveway.
 As backover accidents typically occur at low speeds, it can be difficult to see that one is about to happen.
 They often involve small children or elderly individuals who may not react quickly enough to avoid the vehicle.

 Common Causes of Backover Accidents

 Backover accidents often arise from driver negligence.
 An inattentive driver might not thoroughly check their rearview mirrors or backup cameras before reversing.
 Drivers who rely solely on their mirrors and don’t physically look over their shoulders while backing up can also cause these accidents.